AtsukoCoffey/kaitenzushi/README.md

 **11. Stop word time limit and new game function after expires the global time limit, ﬁnale sound, show score**
 [BUG](#bugs) Stop the word time limit and new game function is not completed.

 ## If I had enough time...
 * Use local storage
 * Animation - Question’s word image.
 Move from left to right (in 10 seconds)
-* Background music gets up tenpo with lessing left over time
-* Award some extra time when repeatedly type correctly in 1 second (?)
+* Award some extra time when repeatedly type correctly (booster)

 # UX DESIGN